Zoo Keeper (2003 video game): Quest

 This mode has attracted much criticism, as the randomness of the challenges and reward system mean that progressing is as much a matter of luck as it is of skill.
-In particular, in reference to the seventh challenge listed above, Stuart Campbell wrote in his review that the game doesn't take into account that the random new items filling the places of the captured animals can inadvertently generate new captures, making your challenge impossible.
+In particular, in reference to the seventh challenge, Stuart Campbell wrote in his review that the game doesn't take into account that the random new items filling the places of the captured animals can inadvertently generate new captures, making the player's challenge impossible.

 Time Attack

 This mode is the same as the main game, but with a time limit of six minutes.
 The quotas needed for each level are reduced.

 Super Hard Mode

 Initially, players can choose to play on 'easy', 'medium' or 'hard' difficulties.
 These difficulties give higher points values to each game type.
-'Super hard mode' is unlocked by placing top in each of the previous modes' high score tables.
+Super Hard Mode is unlocked by placing top in each of the previous modes' high score tables.